The Answer Lies Within: Self-Derived Rewards Enable Explainable Relation Extraction: Experimental Results

-\textbf{\reward reward extends the capability boundary of RL in improving models.} As shown by the final reward values in Figure~\ref{fig:rl_training_process} (a) and (d), and the accuracy results in Table~\ref{tab:main-results}, training with the \reward reward yields higher values.
-For example, the \textit{\reward+Acc} curves achieve higher final reward values than the \textit{Only Acc} curves, by approximately +0.15 and +0.06.
-This shows that training with \reward rewards allows RL to further extend the boundaries of model capability.

-\textbf{\reward reward provides more stable training.} As shown in Figure~\ref{fig:rl_training_process} (d) and (e), Qwen2.5-14B-Instruct, trained only with the accuracy reward, exhibits stagnant reward values and an extremely small reward–KL penalty, indicating the policy remains almost unchanged from its initial state.
+\textbf{\reward provides more stable training.} As shown in Figure~\ref{fig:rl_training_process} (d) and (e), Qwen2.5-14B-Instruct, trained only with the accuracy reward, exhibits stagnant reward values and an extremely small reward–KL penalty, indicating the policy remains almost unchanged from its initial state.
 In contrast, Qwen2.5-14B-Instruct, trained with the \reward reward, shows steady growth.
-This indicates that the \reward reward provides a more stable and effective learning signal.

-\textbf{\reward reward encourages more concise explanations.} As Figure~\ref{fig:rl_training_process} (c) and (f) show, with the \reward reward, the response length compresses to 75--90 tokens.
-Combined with our analysis of the explanations, we found that in most cases, the models produce more concise and accurate stepwise explanations.
-It enhances reasoning efficiency with more concise outputs.
-However, we also observe a trade-off between response length and explainability: in the setting of training Qwen2.5-14B-instruct on the NYT29, the model skips the reasoning after chunking in some cases.
+\textbf{\reward encourages more concise explanations.} As Figure~\ref{fig:rl_training_process} (c) and (f) show, with the \reward reward, the response length compresses to 75--90 tokens.
+Combined with our analysis of the explanations, we found that in most cases, the models produce more concise explanations.
+It enhances reasoning efficiency with concise outputs.